hdkslax/notes/371/1_Data_Communications_and_Networking.md

 * If data is in the form of a series of bursts, the time between bursts is not utilized.
 The utilization of the connection will be low if the data is a series of bursts.
 * When the session is over the circuit is closed.

+###### What does the term "burst" mean?

+* Burst is a term used in a number of information technology contexts to mean a specific amount of data sent or received in one intermittent operation.
+It can be contrasted with streamed, paced, or continuous.
+* Considering sending data from source, it will be sending at a continuous rate, one packet after another, unless we have applications that are competing (let's ignore this).
+* So the data leaves the source at a evenly spaced sequence of packets, but as it traverse through the network, it can be broken into chunks.
+We may have a series of packets that arrived and a few packets missing.
+We need to wait for those missed packets, which means by the time we get those missed packets, it took a long time to get there or to resend, we have a whole large chunk of packets that are ready to process.
+* If we get a large burst, because we are waiting for a packet.
+When all the data has arrived, or they generate a large bunch, then that burst will all go through it at the same time.
+* The problem comes when the burst is big enough, that the real time reception and processing has a break where no packets are available because the burst is been put together.
+* Then we get a blank space in the transmission, so we get a corrupted piece of video or silence audio.

 ###### Advantages

 * provides a dedicated link